tanvir-a0/trackers/README.md

 ## Hello

 `trackers` is a unified library offering clean room re-implementations of leading multi-object tracking algorithms.
-Its modular design allows you to easily swap trackers and integrate them with object detectors from various libraries like `ultralytics`, `inference`, `mmdetection`, or `transformers`.
+Its modular design allows you to easily swap trackers and integrate them with object detectors from various libraries like `inference`, `ultralytics`, or `transformers`.

 <div align="center">
   <table>